 Steven is an elected steering committee member of Long island Activists.
 Born and Raised on Long Island, he began his work career as a mechanic, eventually running his own shop.
 Now he works on a small organic farm in Bethpage NY, helping to provide healthy food to the local community.
 After volunteering for Bernie Sanders, Steven is a strong advocate for The NY Health Act, for many other progressive solutions, and for the candidates who support them.

 Nancy resides in Queens, is a member of New Queens Democrats, and represents New York City.

 When I came to the US as a child, my first experience in school politics was for the election of class president.
 This was new and exciting to me since I had come from a country with a dictatorship, where children were not allowed to participate in any political discussions.
 I loved it.

 This love affair continues till this day.
 I was a Political Science major in college.
 Elected twice, as a judge.
-Our biggest case was impeaching the student evening president.
+Our biggest case was impeaching the student events president.

 I have volunteered in numerous political campaigns.

-I joined Bernie Sanders campaign and was a delegate to the Democratic National Convention, where the New York delegation decided to create NYPAN, I joined and am now one of the directors of New Queens Democrats.
-I was elected to represent the Metro NY region on the Executive Committee of New York Progressive Action Network.
+I joined the Bernie Sanders campaign and was a delegate to the Democratic National Convention, where the New York delegation decided to create NYPAN.
+I joined and am now one of the directors of New Queens Democrats.

 Cari Gardner, Executive Committee Member